-Within 5 days from the date in which the filling is made or from the date in which the guarantee referred to subthe preceding article is issued the shipowner must submit to the competent regional Court a request to have credits checked or sums due shared.
-The shipowner's request must show the names of creditors known to him.
+Within 5 days from the date in which the filling is made or from the date in which the guarantee referred to sub. the preceding Article is issued that ship-owner must submit to the competent regional court a request to have credits checked or sums due shared.
+The ship-owner's request must show the names of creditors known to him.

-If the shipowner does not submit this request within the term established, it can be submitted by any creditor.
+If the shop-owner does not submit this request within the term established, it can be submitted by any creditor.

-Injunction to creditors
+Article 89 Injunction to creditors

-The Court must urgently forward to creditors listed in the shipowner's request, by means of a registered letter with return receipt, an injunction to produce, under pain of cancellation, within 30 days, their instruments of credit and the request of inscription in the charing list.
-The same injunction must be notified by the Court to creditors unknown to the shipowner, through publicity on the Official Bulletin as well as through other means which are considered appropriate.
-For creditors residing abroad, the Court must establish, in the single cases, the special procedure to notify or publicize the junction and fix an adequate term to carry out the provisions referred to sub. the preceding paragraph.
+The court must urgently forward to creditors listed in the ship-owner's request by means of a registered letter with return receipt, an injunction to produce under pain of cancellation within 30 days, their instruments of credit and the request of inscription in the sharing list.

+The same injunction must be notified by the Court to creditors unknown to the shipowner, through publicity on the official bulletin as well as through other means which are considered appropriate.

+For creditors residing abroad, the court must establish in the single cases the special procedure to notify or publicize the injunction and fix an adequate term to carry out the provisions referred to sub.
+The preceding paragraph.